skip to Main Content

 Co-Managing Partner

 David Coats is the firm’s co-managing partner and senior litigation partner.
-In 2023, (as well as in 2019, 2020, 2021, and 2022), North Carolina Super Lawyers named David as one of the Top 100 Lawyers in North Carolina.
-They also named him in 2023 (and in 2021 and 2022) as one of the Top 25 Lawyers in Raleigh.
+North Carolina Super Lawyers named David as one of the Top 100 Lawyers in North Carolina in 2024, as well as in 2019, 2020, 2021, 2022, and 2023.

 LEARN MORE